Resigning at home can feel like stepping off a solid pavement onto a moving walkway. Exciting, but only if you know where it’s going.

 Here are the contract points that most often cause trouble after arrival:

 Salary structure and pay method: Confirm the basic salary and allowances separately, and confirm the pay date.
 On mainland roles, salaries are typically paid through the Wages Protection System (WPS).
-If allowances are a big part of the package (housing, transport, school fees), we should confirm whether they are fixed monthly amounts or “up to” reimbursements.
+If allowances are a big part of the package (housing, transport, school fees), confirm whether they are fixed monthly amounts or “up to” reimbursements.

 Probation period: Probation can be up to six months.
 Confirm what notice is required during probation, and whether any relocation support must be repaid if either side ends the contract early.

 Notice period: Confirm notice length for resignation and termination.
 Many contracts state 30 to 90 days depending on the role and time served.
-This affects our ability to change jobs, plan schooling, or leave the UAE without overstaying.
+This affects your ability to change jobs, plan schooling, or leave the UAE without overstaying.

 Working hours and overtime: Typical limits are eight hours a day and 48 hours a week, with variations for certain sectors.
 If the job is client-facing (hospitality, events, retail, logistics), ask how shifts, weekends, and overtime are handled.